davelaser/finance/README.md

                     logging.info(str(key) + ': ' + str(value))

+    You should expect to receive something useful from Facebook; the unique User ID for the User who has left your App, so that you can go ahead and delete them, or do whatever you need to do.
+Perhaps you will also receive some other data, so try this out and see what is returned.

     You already have a URL prepared -> urls.serviceFacebookDeauthorizationCallback.

     So add your URL and Handler name as a mapping in your main.py module, the same as the other mappings.